Commercial Music BM

 This particular field of study is subject to the rapidly advancing and changing technology used in its production.
 While the essence of music composition and production has, at it's core, a fundamental sets of musical skill, the way in which musical ideas are organized and presented has been given all infinite possibilities through the technological world in which we live.

 As a program, we will need to continually evaluate the relevance of the material being taught in the class room to be sure it is not antiquated.
 It is also very important to balance the book learning with the actual hands-on experience that goes along with it in the class room.
 Student work, mid-course evaluations, occasionally a student award or contest will help in evaluating course and program effectiveness.
+The capstone class project is designed to showcase the best of the students skills and provide an overall evaluative tool to access the student in their chosen track and skills set.

 The success rate with which our students are able to make their way into the business, as compared to other institutions and historical data will also be a helpful evaluative tool.